Canada's Rachel Homan hands Switzerland first loss, improves to 7-2 at curling worlds | TSN

 Homan beat Tirinzoni to win gold at the 2024 world playdowns in Sydney, N.S.

-Homan took a 1-0 lead in the second on Wednesday before three alternating two-score ends made it 4-3 Tirinzoni after five.
+The five-time Canadian champion took a 1-0 lead in the second on Thursday before three alternating two-score ends made it 4-3 Tirinzoni after five.

+"The turning point was probably her miss for that four," Homan said.
+"Honestly, I don't know if it was there.
+She squeaked the guard as much as she could, and I thought we put ours in almost a perfect spot, like maybe a foot higher.

+"Other than that, it was exactly where we wanted it and made her make a tough one.
+I just don't know if it was there.
+So I think that was the turning point to save the end."

-Canada responded with two in the ninth before Switzerland forced the extra end.
-Homan improved to 4-0 over Tirinzoni this year.
+Canada responded with two in the ninth before Switzerland forced the extra end with one point, failing to find the winning score with an opportunity to win the game.

 Canada shot 88 per cent as a team while Switzerland was at 84 per cent.